Our School Curriculum

 Curriculum Intent - our curriculum is how we drive our school vision:

-'At Holywell Village First School our children are happy, independent and have positive self-esteem.
-They have a thirst for learning.
+'At Holywell Village First School we have high aspirations for our children to become well-rounded and responsible future citizens.
+They are happy, independent and have positive self-esteem.
+Our children have a thirst for learning.
 They are curious about the world around them and are confident to ‘have a go’.
 They are reflective learners who persevere and demonstrate good communication and social skills.
-They are thoughtful, caring and kind.'
+They are thoughtful, caring and kind. '

 At Holywell Village First School staff and pupils continually review the curriculum to make sure it delivers the school vision.